 The Bank offers to its eligible employees ("Employees") equity shares in the Bank under an Employee Stock Grant Plan ("the Plan").
 This Plan has been approved by SAMA.
 Under the terms of the Plan, employees are granted shares which vest over a four-year period.
 The cost of the Plan is measured by the value of the shares on the date purchased and recognized over the period in which the service condition is fulfilled using an appropriate valuation model, and ending on the vesting date.
-Employee share option shares are recorded by the Bank at cost and are presented as a deduction from the equity as adjusted for any transaction costs, dividends and gains or losses on sales of such shares.
-The Bank has entered into a custody agreement with an independent third party to administer the Plan on behalf of its employees.
-Under the provisions of the agreement, the Bank, at no point, becomes the legal owner of the underlying shares.
+Employee share option schemes are recorded by the Bank at fair value at grant date.
+The shares acquired for the share option schemes are recorded at cost and are presented as a deduction from shareholders' equity as adjusted for any transaction costs, dividends, and gains or losses on sales of such shares.

-In addition, the Bank grants to its eligible employees other types of security and savings plans that are based on mutual contributions by the Bank and the employees.
+In addition, the Group grants to its eligible employees other types of security and savings plans that are based on mutual contributions by the Group and the employees.
 These contributions are paid to the participating employees at the respective maturity date of each plan.

-x) Short term employee benefits
+x) Other employees' benefits

-Short term employee benefits are measured on an undiscounted basis and are expensed as the related service is provided.
+Short-term employees' benefits are measured on an undiscounted basis and are expensed as the related service is provided.
 A liability is recognized for the amount expected to be paid under short term cash bonus or profit sharing plans if the Group has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee and the obligation can be estimated reliably.